 Stay overnight at camp in Panka.

-This will be the last day of the trek as you head from Panka to Chamgang.
-Along the way, you will be crossing many passes and the views of each of these passes are worth the pain in your muscles.
+Today will be the last day of the trek as you head from Panka to Chamgang.
+Along the way, you will be crossing many passes, and the views of each of these passes are worth the pain in your muscles.

 You will have lunch at the point where the trail branches out and leads to two destinations; Talakha and Wangduephodrang.
-You will then continue your trek by taking a climb into the last pass of the trek, Tale La at an elevation of 4,180m/13,713ft.
-The views of Dagala range and the modern city of Thimphu can be seen.
-After taking-in the spectacular views, you will lead through a forest of birch, juniper, spruce, and rhododendron to Talakha Goempa.
+You will then continue your trek by taking a climb into the last pass of the trek, Tale La, at an elevation of 4,180m/13,713ft.
+The views of the Dagala range and the modern city of Thimphu can be seen.
+After taking in the spectacular views, you will lead through a forest of birch, juniper, spruce, and rhododendron to Talakha Goempa.
 It is situated at an altitude of 3080m/10,104ft and was built in the 15th century.
 It is a unique ancient structure made between green highlands.
-From thereon you will walk through an apple orchard and into the village of Chamgang.
+From there on, you will walk through an apple orchard and into the village of Chamgang.
 You will be driven to Thimphu from here and transferred to your hotel.

-After having some refreshment, you can take a stroll around the streets of Thimphu which are adorned with modern as well as ancient buildings.
+After having some refreshment, you can stroll around the streets of Thimphu, which are adorned with modern and ancient buildings.
 You can buy some souvenirs to take back home and also promote their local products.
-You can also opt to enjoy the evening with some new found friends you have made in Bhutan throughout the trek.
+You can also opt to enjoy the evening with some newfound friends you have made in Bhutan throughout the trek.

 Early in the morning, you will pack up your belonging after gathering some amazing memories of this trek and bid farewell to Thimphu.
 Our coordinates will drive you to Paro International Airport.
-At the airport, our representatives at Third Rock Adventures will bid you a farewell.
-As you board the plane your memory will be flooded by the views of the lakes at Labatama, the snowcapped peaks, even the tough terrain adorned with wild flowers, and the architectural beauty of Dzongs.
+At the airport, our Bhutanese guide at Third Rock Adventures will bid you a farewell.
+As you board the plane, your memory will be flooded by the views of the lakes at Labatama, the snowcapped peaks, even the tough terrain adorned with wildflowers, and the architectural beauty of Dzongs.